munificent/craftinginterpreters/book/strings.md

 Our little VM can represent three types of values right now: numbers, Booleans, and `nil`.
 Those types have two important things in common: they're immutable and they're small.
-Numbers are the largest, and even they fit into two 64-bit words.
+Numbers are the largest, and they still fit into two 64-bit words.
 That's a small enough price that we can afford to pay it for all values, even Booleans and nils which don't need that much space.